Watershed Action Program

 Environmental Action Projects may include:

-- Perform a schoolwide Assembly about reducing trash and marine debris;
+- Perform a Schoolwide Assembly about reducing trash and pollution in the watershed

 - Demonstrate safe bay fish cooking practices at a school-community presentation.